Securing an excellent mortgage offer with Revolution Finance Brokers couldn't be easier

 Pros of Choosing an Owner-Occupier Business Mortgage:

-Your monthly mortgage repayments are likely to be very similar to the monthly rent you would expect to pay.
+• Your monthly payments on the mortgage are likely to be very similar to the monthly rental payments you would expect to pay.

-The interest paid on the mortgage is tax-deductible.
+• The interest payments paid on the mortgage is tax-deductible.

-Relocations can be more complicated since you'll need to sell a property, which is likely to take much longer than ending a rental agreement.
+• Relocations to commercial premises can be more complicated since you'll need to sell your business property, which is likely to take much longer than ending a rental agreement.

-The best option when trying to weigh up the pros and cons of any business decision is to consult an expert who offers independent advice.
+The best option when trying to weigh up the pros and cons of any business decision is to consult mortgage brokers as experts who offer independent advice.

-If you are deciding between renting or buying premises for your business to trade from, give the revolution team a call on 0330 304 3040
+If you are deciding between renting or buying your own business premises for your business to trade from, give the revolution team a call on 0330 304 3040.

 Is a Business Loan Better than a Commercial Mortgage?

-Dependent on your circumstances and what you wish to borrow, you might decide on a business loan as an alternative to a commercial mortgage.
+Dependent on your circumstances and what you wish to borrow, you might decide on a business loan as an alternative to most commercial mortgages.

 Business loans are usually cost-effective if you only need to borrow a proportion of the purchase cost.
 Examples where this might be the right choice include:

-You expect to pay back the loan in three years or less.
-In this case, a bridging loan might be a good option provided you have a repayment vehicle in place as an exit strategy.
+• You expect a regular mortgage payment solution that can help you get back the loan in three years or less.
+In this case, a bridging loan might be a good option provided you have a repayment vehicle as a business asset in place as an exit strategy.

 Which is More Expensive: Commercial Mortgage or an Unsecured Business Loan?